Lesson 08 · OpenClaw, Safely Pro+ ~11 min Scopes & sandboxes

 Why this works

 Each stage gives the previous one time to fail visibly while the stakes are still low.
-An agent that mangles its own workspace in week 3 just taught you something priceless about what it would have done with more — and you learned it for free.
+An agent that mangles its own workspace in week 3 just taught you what it would have done with more — and you learned it for free.

 Audit yourself

-Open your agent's config right now and list what the trio can currently reach: which sites logged in (should be none), which folders (should be one), shell or not (should be "not yet" or "sandboxed user").
+Open your agent's config right now and list what the trio can reach: which sites it's logged into (should be none), which folders (should be one), shell or not (should be "not yet" or "sandboxed user").
 If reality matches, you're running tighter than the vast majority of instances in those scan reports.
 If it doesn't — you know exactly which lesson to re-read.

 What you can do now